 In 2013, ABC of NC further expanded its mission and services to add a diagnostic and therapeutic clinic to its educational facility.
-The Autism Clinic was established primarily to address an “access to services” issue that was growing in our community.
-Today, the Autism Clinic, which accepts both private insurance and Medicaid, provides full diagnostic autism evaluations resulting in more expedited referrals for intervention services when appropriate.
-In addition to essential diagnostic services, the Autism Clinic provides therapeutic services to individuals diagnosed with autism and their families, including parents and siblings.
+The clinic was established primarily to address an “access to services” issue that was growing in our community.
+The clinic, which now accepts both private insurance and Medicaid, provides full diagnostic autism evaluations, resulting in more expedited referrals for intervention services when appropriate.
+In addition to essential diagnostic services, the clinic provides therapeutic services to individuals diagnosed with autism and their families, including parents and siblings.

 May 2015 ushered in a new phase of growth and expansion for ABC of NC.
-After more than eight years of leasing facilities on Old Vineyard Road, ABC of NC purchased property at 905 Friedberg Church Road, Winston-Salem.
-After completing renovations to the existing school building and making necessary grounds improvements, we opened the doors to our new facility in December, 2015.
+Following more than eight years of leasing facilities on Old Vineyard Road, ABC of NC purchased property at 905 Friedberg Church Road, Winston-Salem.
+After completing renovations to the existing school building and making necessary grounds improvements at the new location, ABC of NC opened the doors to its new facility in December 2015.

 It was clear, however, that the Piedmont Triad of North Carolina needed a comprehensive autism services campus that could move our area to the cutting edge of programming for a growing population of children, adolescents, and young adults with autism spectrum disorder.
-To meet this need, ABC of NC initiated its Hello World capital campaign which expands the facility, broadens current services, and develops new programs to better serve our community.
+To meet this need, ABC of NC initiated its Hello World capital campaign, which funded construction of the new 26,000-square-foot SECU Autism Clinic and the Burress Activity Center, allowing ABC of NC to broaden current services and develop new programs to better serve our community.

-ABC of NC’s expansion addresses a variety of needs including shorter wait times for assessments, better access to evidence-based therapies, and the addition of adolescent and adult services.
-The expansion opportunities made possible by ABC of NC’s new location will allow us to do more of what we already do so well: provide hope and a brighter future for individuals with autism and their families leading to their most independent lives possible.
+ABC of NC’s expansion addresses a variety of needs, including shorter wait times for assessments, better access to evidence-based therapies, and the addition of adolescent and adult services.
+The expansion allowed ABC of NC to continue providing hope and a brighter future for individuals with autism and their families, helping them achieve their full potential.